SS3D: End2End Self-Supervised 3D from Web Videos: Method

 \subsection{Scaling Self-Supervision to Web-Scale Video}

-We now scale our unified 3D estimator (Sec.~\ref{sec:method:unified_3d}) from small curated datasets to large and diverse web videos.\\ Scaling SfM-based self-supervision to unconstrained web video fails as shown on Fig.~\ref{fig:naive_scaling} and Tab.~\ref{table:ablation_parallax_curr_kitti_nyu} for two main reasons. \textbf{(A) Weak geometric signal.} Many videos contain little useful multi-view information.
+Naively scaling this model to unconstrained web video fails (as shown on Fig.~\ref{fig:naive_scaling} and Tab.~\ref{table:ablation_parallax_curr_kitti_nyu}) for two main reasons. \textbf{(A) Weak geometric signal.} Many videos contain little useful multi-view information.
 For example, the camera may be almost static, or it may only rotate or zoom.
 In such cases, reprojection provides weak or misleading training signals. \textbf{(B) Strong domain heterogeneity.} Web videos cover many different scenes, motions, and camera settings.
 As a result, loss statistics vary significantly across videos, and naïvely mixing everything together often leads to unstable training.\\ We address (A) by estimating the \emph{multi-view observability} of each video using a simple geometric score.
 This score is used to filter and schedule training data through a curriculum.
 We address (B) by training domain-specific experts and then distilling them into a single model.

-\paragraph{\textbf{Multi-View Signal Proxy (MVS)}} We introduce a simple score called Multi-View Signal (MVS) whose goal is to measure whether a video contains enough parallax to provide useful geometric supervision.
+\paragraph{\textbf{Multi-View Signal Proxy (MVSP)}:} We introduce this simple score to measure whether a video contains enough parallax to provide useful geometric supervision.
 Intuitively, when there is strong parallax, correspondences between frames are better explained by an epipolar model (fundamental matrix $F$) than by a planar model (homography $H$).
-We use this idea to define a simple observability score.\\ Let $\mathcal{C}$ be our video corpus and $v \in \mathcal{C}$ a video.
-For two consecutive frames $(I_t, I_{t+1})$, we extract $M$ correspondences:

-From these matches, we estimate a fundamental matrix $F$ and a homography $H$.
-We compute the geometric error of each model.\\ Epipolar error:
+Let $\mathcal{C}$ be our video corpus and $v \in \mathcal{C}$ a video.
+For two consecutive frames $(I_t, I_{t+1})$, we extract $M$ correspondences: $\{(x_i^t, x_i^{t+1})\}_{i=1}^M$, and use them to estimate a fundamental matrix $F$ and a homography $H$.
+We compute the geometric error $d_F(i)$ and $d_H(i)$ of each model: